feathersjs/docs/api/authentication/client.md

 });
 ```

-> __Important:__ `app.authenticate()` has to be called when you want to use the token from storage and __only once__ when the application initializes.
+> __Important:__ `app.reAuthenticate()` has to be called when you want to use the token from storage and __only once__ when the application initializes.
 Once successful, all subsequent requests will send their authentication information automatically.

 ## app.authenticate(data)